 = note: in format strings you may be able to use `{:?}` (or {:#?} for pretty-print) instead

 Let’s try it!
 The println! macro call will now look like println!("rect1 is {rect1:?}");.
 Putting the specifier :? inside the curly brackets tells println! we want to use an output format called Debug.
-The Debug trait enables us to print our struct in a way that is useful for developers so we can see its value while we’re debugging our code.
+The Debug trait enables us to print our struct in a way that is useful for developers so that we can see its value while we’re debugging our code.

 Compile the code with this change.
 Drat!
 We still get an error: